Jouddeken/graduation-project/docs/research-questions/what-is-a-design-sprint.md

 During these calls, the sprint team writes down ‘how might we’ notes, reframing each problem they hear during a call as an opportunity in the form of a question, beginning with the words ‘how might we’.
 These notes are written on post-it notes and after the call all the notes were captured and placed on a wall.

-After the calls the ‘how might we’ (HMW) are organised into similar themes.
+After the calls the ‘how might we’ (HMW) are organized into similar themes.
 The whole sprint team then need to agree and removed the themes that were out of scope.
 Then, sprint team members individually reviewed the long-term goal and the sprint questions.
 After this, the team has a vote, using sticky dots, to choose the most provoking and useful HMW questions.
 The notes with the most stickers were placed on the map next to the corresponding step in the customer’s journey.

 The final task of the day is for the Decider to select the user type and the user journey the team would focus on for the rest of the week.